 Collects Black Panther (vol. 4) #19–34, Annual #1- Issues 19-25 are part of Civil War, though there is no need to read the event as Black Panther is relatively peripheral.

-- After Civil War, T’Challa and Storm join Fantastic Four for a few issues, collected in Fantastic Four: The New Fantastic Four
+- After the Civil War event, T’Challa and Storm join the Fantastic Four for a few issues, collected in Fantastic Four: The New Fantastic Four

 - Storm and T’Challa also fought with the FF against the Hulk in World War Hulk.